Experience Colorado’s Best Rafting Just 30 Minutes from Denver

 Public Transportation and Ride Share

-For those without a car, there are several convenient and affordable ways to get to Idaho Springs.
-Public bus services provide a direct and reliable option, while ride-share services offer a more flexible, on-demand choice.
+For those without a car, there are several convenient and affordable ways for you to get to Idaho Springs.
+Public bus services provide a direct and reliable option, while ride share services offer a more flexible choice.

 Public Bus: The Bustang and Pegasus bus services run directly from Denver’s Union Station and Federal Center to Idaho Springs.
 The journey typically takes about one hour and is a very affordable alternative to driving, with tickets ranging from $5 to $17 per person.